Mackaroo/Mackaroo/README.md

 - Hi, I'm Mackenzie
 - I have a bachelor's degree in Electrical Engineering
-- I'm interested in coding as a fun hobby
-- I'm currently learning how to code a Discord bot using JavaScript
+- I have a passion for learning how to code